 Following products or features have limitations on Data Access Control:

 - Zuora Reporting does not support Data Access Control.
 Only users assigned the top-level tag in the Data Access Control hierarchy are able to access Zuora Reporting.

 - Zuora Analytics does not support Data Access Control.
 Users at any level of the DAC hierarchy are able to access data in Analytics if they have Analytics permissions.

 - Zuora Journal Runs does not support Data Access Control.
 Only users assigned the top-level tag in the Data Access Control hierarchy are able to create journal runs if they have Journal Runs permissions.

 - Zuora Bill Runs does not support Data Access Control.
 Only users assigned the top-level tag in the Data Access Control hierarchy are able to create bill runs if they have Bill Runs permissions.

 - Zuora Payment Runs does not support Data Access Control.
 Only users assigned the top-level tag in the Data Access Control hierarchy are able to create payment runs if they have Payment Runs permissions.

 - Zuora Data Query does not support Data Access Control.
-Users at any level of the DAC hierarchy are able to access Data Query if they have the permission.
+Users at any level of the DAC hierarchy are able to access Data Query if they have permission.